khulnasoft/integrations-core/yarn/README.md

     See the [example check configuration][4] for a comprehensive list and description of all check options.

-2. [Restart the Agent][5] to start sending YARN metrics to Datadog.
+2. [Restart the Agent][5] to start sending YARN metrics to Khulnasoft.

 <!-- xxz tab xxx -->
 <!-- xxx tab "Containerized" xxx -->